SergiyKochenko/E-Shop/README.md

 - Installed Applications: Lists Django's default apps and additional apps specific to the e-commerce functionality (store, cart, account, payment) as well as utility apps like mathfilters and crispy_forms for form styling.
 - Middleware Configuration: Specifies the middleware components that are activated in the Django project, which includes security, session, authentication, and message middleware among others.
 ## URLs and Templates
-- Root URL Configuration: Points to ecommerceshop.urls as the module that handles the project's URL configurations.
+- Root URL Configuration: Points to eCommerce shop.urls as the module that handles the project's URL configurations.
 - Templates Configuration: Defines the settings for template handling, including the directories where templates are stored and the context processors that add additional context to templates globally.
 ## Database Configuration
 - Database Settings: Initially, it shows a default configuration using SQLite, then it's overridden by PostgreSQL settings from environment variables, demonstrating the project's readiness for production deployment with a scalable database.